UjuAyoku/outbreak-hotspot-tracker/README.md

-## Clustering of Patients Locations using K-Means
+## Patient Location Clustering for Disease Outbreak Analysis

 ### Project Description
 This tool groups COVID-19 patient locations to identify potential outbreak hotspots.
-By analyzing where infected people are located, it helps pinpoint high-risk areas—useful for healthcare planning and resource allocation.
+By analyzing where infected people are located, it helps pinpoint high-risk areas and is useful for healthcare planning and resource allocation.

 ### Why This Matters:
 During outbreaks (such as COVID-19 or the recent measles outbreak in North America), knowing where infections are concentrated helps: